Kensington Palace has belonged to Britain's royal family for more than 400 years, and has its share of ghosts.

 They had been officially separated since 1992 (the queen's "annus horribilis") and their divorce had just been finalized in 1996.
 In the process, Diana remained the Princess of Wales, but was no longer Her Royal Highness; she maintained her residence at Kensington Palace and access to the royal airplane and rooms at St. James's Palace for entertaining, while Charles resided primarily at Highgrove, his Gloucester estate.

 Meanwhile, Charles immediately wanted to take the royal aircraft to Paris to claim Diana's body.
 The queen initially said no, according to Diana: 7 Days That Shook the Windsors; Charles convinced her it was the right thing to do.
-Harry wanted to go with him, but his father didn't think it a good idea for the 12-year-old should have to bear the ordeal.
+Harry wanted to go with him, but his father didn't think it a good idea for the 12-year-old.

 "One of the hardest things for a parent to have to do is tell your children that your other parent has died.
-How you deal with that, I don't know," Prince Harry reflected in the 2017 BBC documentary Diana, 7 Days, another of the numerous specials and retrospectives that marked the 20th anniversary of Diana's death that year, but one of few made with the cooperation of her immediate family.
+How you deal with that, I don't know," Harry reflected in the 2017 BBC documentary Diana, 7 Days, another of the numerous specials and retrospectives that marked the 20th anniversary of Diana's death that year, but one of few made with the cooperation of her immediate family.
 "But he was there for us.
 He was the one out of two left.
 And he tried to do his best and to make sure that we were protected and looked after.
 But he was going through the same grieving process as well."